 Furthermore, EDC is an abbreviation for “everyday carry” and it refers to an item that you carry with at all times.
 Another way of thinking about it, is to say this blade is a tool that’s essential to your daily routine.
 An EDC knife may be the item you would never want to be without in an emergency situation.
 Or you may need it for your employment, such as breaking down cardboard in a warehouse.
 These are not what you’d expect to see Navy SEALs utilize, instead they have military issued combat knives.

-In this article discover 5 of the best EDC knives reviewed today.
+In this article discover 5 of the best EDC knives reviewed for 2023.
 To start I explain what EDC types of knives are.
 Next there’s a comparison table, followed by the detailed reviews.
 To finish up is a frequently asked questions section.

 Outdoors Informed is reader supported.
 We independently research and rate every product.
 When you buy through a link on our site, we may earn an affiliate commission.
 However, our opinions and evaluations are our own.
 Outdoors Informed does not accept free products from manufacturers.
 Learn more.